 - Check the windows: Ensure windows are easy to open and that screens can be removed quickly.

-- Have an exit plan: Provide tenants with a fire extinguisher and proper fire evacuation routes, and an escape ladder if applicable.
+- Have an exit plan: Provide tenants with a fire extinguisher and proper fire evacuation routes along with an escape ladder if applicable.
 Installing exit ramps and widening doorways should also be considered if accessibility is an issue.

 Wildfire Safety Tips